cBrownSF/global-cuisine-updated/README.md

 <b>Original Heroku Link:</b> https://global-cuisine.herokuapp.com/#/
 # Note
 I revisited this project months after completion to restyle the layout.
 The CSS was stripped down and is now consistently styled using Flexbox.
 In the future I will continue to update the CSS and make the User Interface fully responsive.
 I want to give credit to my teammates Anusha Tuladhar and Andrew Roellig for helping to create the initial version of the project.
+I created a new repository because I did not want to completely overwrite our team's original styling.
 Here is a link to the original repository which has all of our commits. <br/>
 https://github.com/cBrownSF/global-cuisine

 # Intro